baluteshih/baluext/README.md

 size_t erase(const Key &key);
 ```

-Removes the element (if one exists) with the key equivalent to `key`.
+Remove the element (if one exists) with the key equivalent to `key`.
 Will return the number of elements removed (0 or 1).

 #### next